Dickand History, Family Crest & Coats of Arms

 Early History of the Dickand family

-Another 165 words (12 lines of text) covering the years 1150, 1812 and 1870 are included under the topic Early Dickand History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Dickand research.
+Another 83 words (6 lines of text) covering the years 1150, 1812 and 1870 are included under the topic Early Dickand History in all our PDF Extended History products and printed products wherever possible.

 Dickand Spelling Variations

 Multitudes of spelling variations are a hallmark of Anglo Norman names.
 Most of these names evolved in the 11th and 12th century, in the time after the Normans introduced their own Norman French language into a country where Old and Middle English had no spelling rules and the languages of the court were French and Latin.
 To make matters worse, medieval scribes spelled words according to sound, so names frequently appeared differently in the various documents in which they were recorded.
 The name was spelled Dickens, Dickins, Diggons, Diggens, Diggins, Dikens, Digons, Diquon and many more.

 Early Notables of the Dickand family (pre 1700)